 Step 3 - Review audition requirements (scales and excerpts - see below)

 Step 4 - Download excerpt below.
-Perform the arrowed or bracketed portion*.
+Perform the portion for your instrument

 *percussion, perform as instructed in Audition Instructions